keu/docs/software/cli-install-windows-10.md

 Finish the installation and start the deployment DAGs.
 See [CLI Quickstart Guide](cli-quickstart.md).

-## Astronomer CLI on Windows 10 (PowerShell)
+## Astro CLI on Windows 10 (PowerShell)

-Use the following instructions to install a Windows adapted version of the Astronomer CLI.
+Use the following instructions to install a Windows adapted version of the Astro CLI.

 ### Prerequisites